Moderate-PG/Career_Post_tj/README.md

 The Analysis
 ------------

-Since the first TJ surgery, every team has unsurprisingly had an MLB player undergo the surgery.
-The numbers differ from team to team though with Atlanta having the most and the White Sox the least.
+Since the first TJ surgery in 1974, every team has unsurprisingly had an MLB player undergo the surgery.
+The numbers differ from team to team though with Atlanta having the most and the White Sox the least as of the end of the 2018 season.
 ![](README_files/figure-markdown_github/unnamed-chunk-1-1.png)

 Below is the survival curve containing all 322 pitchers on my list who